The curious paradox is that when I accept myself just as I am, then I can change."

 We generally suffer less when we come to accept our limitations.
 Good therapy helps us acknowledge our limits and mourn our losses.

-We all want to live lives of meaning and purpose, lives that matter to us and those we love.
+We all want to live lives of meaning and purpose that matter to us and those we love.
 Good therapy helps us discern what is worth holding onto, what to leave behind, and what is important to pursue.

-We are born into groups (e.g., families, communities, cultures) and we shape and are shaped by groups.
+We are born into groups (e.g., families, communities, cultures) and are shaped by groups.
 Group therapy can often be a powerful alternative or complement to individual therapy.

 Each therapy is as unique as the people involved.
 Good therapy may work toward short-term solutions for relief from suffering or toward longer-term substantial change and growth.
 The important thing is taking it at your pace.